lanPN85/HarDNet-MSEG/README.md

 - A Simple Encoder-Decoder architecture

 - Encoder Part : Using HarDNet68 as backbone

+    + Improved the original dense block of Densenet.

+    + Considering the impact of memory traffic on model design.

+    + Faster and more accurate than ResNet & DenseNet

 - Decoder Part : Refer to [Cascaded Partial Decoder](https://github.com/wuzhe71/CPD)

+    + Using RFB Block for increasing the receptive field and strengthening the features.

+    + Dense aggregation for fusing the features.

 ## Installation & Usage
 ### 1. Training/Testing